jani358/jani358/README.md

 <br>
 ## Some facts about me 💬

-- 🔭 💻 I’m currently learning JavaScript & Node.js
+- 🔭 💻 I’m currently learning NestJS

 - 🌱 I’m looking to collaborate on Web development, Mobile Application development